 Various Observations On Meckel’s Diverticulum Crohns

-In this study, Meckel’s diverticulum was located 60cm from Bauhin’s valve with 5cm in diameter and 8cm in length with gastric-like mucosa.
-During this study, the mean age was 29.8 years; there were 8 cases of intestinal obstruction with ileal segmental resection carrying Meckel’s diverticulum with the restoration of digestive continuity.
-In the case presented, bowel resection was moving Meckel’s diverticulum with the restoration of continuity.
+In this study, Meckel’s diverticulum was located 60cm from Bauhin’s valve 5cm in diameter and 8cm in length with gastric-like mucosa.
+During this study, the mean age was 29.8 years; there were 8 cases of intestinal obstruction with ileal segmental resection carrying [Meckel’s diverticulum] with the restoration of digestive continuity.
+In the case presented, bowel resection was moving [Meckel’s diverticulum] with the restoration of continuity.
 Therefore, knowing how to evoke the diagnosis of it within the vast group of acute or subacute intestinal occlusions.
 Especially in young subjects with no surgical history because it is challenging to identify despite progress in cross-sectional imaging.
-Furthermore, knowing how to recognize it in diagnosing acute abdominal pain is essential to best guide surgical management.
+Furthermore, knowing how to recognize it in diagnosing acute abdominal pain is essential to guide surgical management best.

 Meckel’s diverticulum is the partial persistence of the omphalomesenteric canal.
 It is rare and occurs between 2 to 4% of the population.
 It usually remains asymptomatic and is only diagnosed incidentally or when complications arise.
 However, they are not common in adults.
-Therefore, it is necessary to know how to recognize it in diagnosing acute abdominal pain to best guide surgical management.
+Therefore, knowing how to recognize it in diagnosing acute abdominal pain is necessary to best guide surgical management.
 The evolution depends on the precocity of the diagnosis.